-Taking over existing workloads with Azure Kubernetes Fleet Manager cluster resource placement (preview)
+Taking over existing workloads with Azure Kubernetes Fleet Manager resource placement (preview)

-In this article, we look at how to use the whenToTakeOver property of an applyStrategy in a cluster resource placement (CRP) to explicitly control how Fleet Manager handles existing workloads when performing placements.
+In this article, we look at how to use the whenToTakeOver property of an applyStrategy in a resource placement (cluster-scoped ClusterResourcePlacement or namespace-scoped ResourcePlacement) to explicitly control how Fleet Manager handles existing workloads when performing placements.

 Note

-If you aren't already familiar with Fleet Manager's cluster resource placement (CRP), read the conceptual overview of resource placement before reading this article.
+If you aren't already familiar with Fleet Manager's resource placement concepts, read the cluster-scoped resource placement overview and the namespace-scoped resource placement overview before reading this article.

 Important